mikelopez/pyextsql/README.rst

 Mapping Tables
 --------------
+When the table is mapped for you, it will add (or set) the mapped attribute to True so the rest of your applications can easily know if there were any issues before making any database queries.

 Required Arguments: ``map_table(metadata, obj, database_table, autoload=False, skip_tables=False)``

 * metadata = This is the metadata value that is returned from db()